pveber/ocaml-r/README.md

 conversion functions for simple R types.
 This was version 0.1 of OCaml-R.

-The current version 0.2, is essentially an almost complete rewrite by Guillaume Yziquel providing tight integration with the R library.
+Version 0.2, is essentially an almost complete rewrite by Guillaume Yziquel providing tight integration with the R library.
 It can dissect R values to expose their internal structures to OCaml (though this shouldn't be the most useful aspect, nor the recommended way to use this binding), it construct R calls by building up R values directly, integrates OCaml's and R's garbage collectors (though somewhat poorly), chains R exceptions back to Objective Caml, and provides static initialisation of the R interpreter.

 Starting 2012, Philippe Veber took over the maintainance.